TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    Module: :mod:`email.mime.application`

-   A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEApplication` class is used to represent MIME message objects of major type :mimetype:`application`.  *_data* is a string containing the raw byte data.
+   A subkundi of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEApplication` kundi is used to represent MIME message objects of major type :mimetype:`application`.  *_data* is a string containing the raw byte data.
 Optional *_subtype* specifies the MIME subtype and defaults to :mimetype:`octet-stream`.